gappeah/exodus_analysis/README.md

 ## Future Work

-- Improve transaction classification, such as categorizing based on the destination or source.
+- Improve transaction classification, such as categorising based on the destination or source.
-- Incorporate more advanced visualization techniques such as interactive charts using `plotly`.
+- Incorporate more advanced visualisation techniques such as interactive charts using `plotly`.
 - Explore further statistical analysis of fees, gains, and losses for the assets.

 ## Author